Days of the Week:

 Not all courses listed in the UC catalog are offered each term or each year.
 Select a range of courses that satisfy your home university requirements so that you have flexibility in course enrollment.
 If you must change your academic plans after you arrive, consult with your home university.

 - Lower-division courses: Courses numbered 1–99 are introductory and are often taken by UC students in their first two years of study.
-They are often very popular and may not have class space available.

 - Upper-division courses: Courses numbered 100–199 are usually taken by UC students in their last two years of study.
-You must have completed the prerequisites or their equivalent at your home university for the courses you select.

 This sample course description from a UC catalog shows the various components: course number, course suffix (or prefix), course title, number of course units, type of course, and course prerequisites.